UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 Now we will see how to create the design using the Python scripting package.
 We first note that the optional file [origami_rectangle.py](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/scadnano/origami_rectangle.py) can be used to create DNA origami rectangles, but for the purpose of this tutorial, we will see how to do it just using the scadnano Python package in [scadnano.py](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/scadnano/scadnano.py).

-Create an empty text file named `24_helix_rectangle_twist_corrected.py`, and copy/paste the following text into it:
+Create an empty text file named `24_helix_rectangle_twist_corrected.py`, and paste the following text into it:

 ```python
 import scadnano as sc